 All pupils, including those with SEND, have access to a broad and balanced curriculum.
-Teachers plan lessons carefully and think about the wide range of different needs in their class and use the information from assessments and progress reviews to set targets which are deliberately ambitious to encourage pupils to aim high.
-Teachers plan their lessons with the SEND of pupils in mind, which means that most pupils with SEN and disabilities will be able to study the full national curriculum along with their peers.
+Teachers plan lessons carefully and think about the wide range of different needs in their class and use the information from assessments and progress reviews to set targets which are ambitious to encourage pupils to aim high.
+Teachers plan their lessons with SEND pupils in mind, which means that most pupils with SEN and disabilities will be able to access the curriculum along with their peers.

 Teaching staff always aim to match the work given to pupils with their ability to do it.
-School staff such as the intervention teacher, Teaching Assistants, Learning Mentors and Art therapist may be directed to work with pupils, in pairs or small groups and sometimes individually.
+School staff such as the intervention teacher, Teaching Assistants, and Learning Mentors may be directed to work with pupils, in pairs or small groups and sometimes individually.

 SEND support provided is based on reliable evidence of what works.
-We are careful to avoid the over reliance of individual support for pupils as evidence shows that in many cases this prevents them becoming independent learners.
+We are careful to avoid over-reliance on individual support for pupils as evidence shows that in many cases this prevents them from becoming independent learners.

 The SENCO, supported by the Senior Leadership Team, ensures that staff have sufficient skills and knowledge to deliver the interventions that pupils need.
 The SENCO and Outside Agencies train TAs to support the pupils.
-Please contact the SENCO for the list of interventions which we currently use at St Peter and St Paul Catholic Primary School.
+Please contact the SENCO for the interventions we currently use at St Peter and St Paul Catholic Primary School.